Surbhi-Kohli/WebDevInterviewPrep/Bundlers/bundlers_handling_css.md

 # style-loader

-Once webpack understands the CSS,

-it still needs to apply it.

-That is the job of style-loader.
+Once webpack understands the CSS,it still needs to apply it.That is the job of style-loader.

 Conceptually